A Formalization of SQL with Nulls

 \subsection{Semantics of queries}

 If a query $Q$ with schema $\sigma$ is evaluated in a context $\Gamma$, we obtain a function returning a relation with arity corresponding to $\sigma$.

-\begin{coq} Inductive j_q_sem (d : Db.D) : forall G (s : Scm), prequery -> (env G -> Rel.R (List.length s)) -> Prop := | jqs_sel : forall G b tml btb c, forall G0 Sbtb Sc Stml e, j_btb_sem d G G0 btb Sbtb -> j_cond_sem d (G0++G) c Sc -> j_tml_sem (G0++G) (List.map fst tml) Stml -> j_q_sem d G (List.map snd tml) (select b tml btb c) (fun h => let S1 := Sbtb h in let p := fun Vl => Sem.is_btrue (Sc (Ev.env_app _ _ (Ev.env_of_tuple G0 Vl) h)) in let S2 := Rel.sel S1 p in let f := fun Vl => Stml (Ev.env_app _ _ (Ev.env_of_tuple G0 Vl) h) in let S := cast _ _ e (Rel.sum S2 f) in if b then Rel.flat S else S) \end{coq} The evaluation of select queries was described in detail in the paper.
+\begin{coq} Inductive j_q_sem (d : Db.D) : forall G (s : Scm), prequery -> (env G -> Rel.R (List.length s)) -> Prop := | jqs_sel : forall G b tml btbl c, forall G0 Sbtbl Sc Stml s e, j_btbl_sem d G G0 btbl Sbtbl -> j_cond_sem d (G0++G) c Sc -> j_tml_sem (G0++G) (List.map fst tml) Stml -> s = List.map snd tml -> j_q_sem d G s (select b tml btbl c) (fun h => let S1 := Sbtbl h in let p := fun Vl => Sem.is_btrue (Sc (Evl.env_app _ _ (Evl.env_of_tuple G0 Vl) h)) in let S2 := Rel.sel S1 p in let f := fun Vl => Stml (Evl.env_app _ _ (Evl.env_of_tuple G0 Vl) h) in let S := cast _ _ e (Rel.sum S2 f) in if b then Rel.flat S else S) \end{coq} The evaluation of select queries was described in detail in the paper.
 Here, we just notice that the list "tml" contains pairs of terms and attribute names, where attribute names are used to produce the output schema.
 Since the Coq typechecker cannot automatically infer that the arity of the semantics for the list of terms "List.map fst tml" matches the arity of the schema "List.map snd tml", the rule takes evidence of this fact in the form of an equation "e".
 The output relation is flattened to a set relation if the |DISTINCT| clause (signaled by the boolean "b") was used.